DrugLib.com — Drug Information Portal

 Primary Objective:

-- Evaluate the effect of zoledronate on change in BMD at the total lumbar spine and femoral
+- Evaluate the effect of zoledronate on change in bone mineral density (BMD) at the total

-- Evaluate the effect of zoledronate on change in BMD at the total hip.
+- Evaluate the effect of zoledronate on change in BMD at the total hip

-- Evaluate risk factors for developing osteoporosis on chemotherapy.
+- Evaluate risk factors for developing osteoporosis on chemotherapy

-- Evaluate the cost-effectiveness of zoledronic acid (with calcium and vitamin D) versus
+effect on new bone fractures 5.
+Evaluate the cost-effectiveness of zoledronic acid (with calcium and vitamin D) versus standard treatment (calcium and vitamin D alone).

 Clinical Details